raspberry 'Tadmor' (PBR)

 - Hardiness: fully hardy

-‘Tadmoor’ is one of the last raspberries to crop each year, so it is an excellent choice if you want to prolong the season.
+‘Tadmor’ is one of the last raspberries to crop each year, so it is an excellent choice if you want to prolong the season.
 A floricane raspberry, it will produce a high yield of firm, bright red berries that will be ready to harvest from mid-July to late summer.

 - Garden care:Find a sunny spot and prepare a bed by clearing it of weeds and digging in lots of composted manure.
 The canes will need to be tied onto a sturdy support, so if you have the space, hammer in two robust tree stakes about 3m apart and string two or three heavy-gauge wires between them.
 Autumn fruiting raspberries tend to be shorter and bushier, so may not need as much height as the summer-fruiting types.
 In smaller gardens you can grow them against a fence or up a single tree stake.
 Dig a wide, shallow trench, sprinkle with bonemeal and plant the canes at 45cm intervals, (subsequent rows should be 1.8m apart), carefully spreading out the roots and back-filling with soil.
 You should be able to see the old soil mark on the stems, so aim to replant the same depth.
 After planting cut the canes back to around 15cm from their base and apply a generous layer of mulch in spring.
 As the new canes emerge, they can be tied onto their support as they grow.
 Feed during the growing season with a general purpose fertiliser and water regularly during the summer.
 You may need to protect the ripening fruit from being eaten by birds.
-After they have been growing for one year, all the canes should be cut back to just above ground level in late winter.
+After they have been growing for one year, all the canes should be cut back to just above ground level in late winter, and fed with a slow release fertiliser.
 These raspberries will often produce fruit in their first year.